rue-a/provo/README.md

 g.serialize(format = 'n3', destination = path)
 ```

-Every object of the type _Agent_, _Activity_ and _Entity_ needs a unique identifier on instantiation.
-This identifier has to be given as string on object instantiation.
-It has to be alphanumeric without empty spaces.
-Instantiation also requires the graph to which the object should be added ```newEntity = Entity(graph = provGraph, id = 'newEntity')```.
+Every object of the type _Agent_, _Activity_ and _Entity_ needs a unique identifier.
+This identifier needs to be an alphanumeric string without empty spaces.
+The instantiation also requires the graph to which the object should be added ```newEntity = Entity(graph = provGraph, id = 'newEntity')``` as input.

 ### A real provenance graph consists of multiple basic units

-The folder _examples_ provides an example document that features the serialization of an ArcGIS Workflow into a provenance graph.
+The folder _examples_ contains an example document, which describes the serialization of an ArcGIS Workflow description into a provenance graph RDF.
 The folder _out_ contains this graph.
-The tutorial containing the example workflow can be found under http://webhelp.esri.com/arcgisdesktop/9.3/pdf/Geoprocessing_in_ArcGIS_Tutorial.pdf, p.
+The ESRI tutorial with the example workflow isa available ar http://webhelp.esri.com/arcgisdesktop/9.3/pdf/Geoprocessing_in_ArcGIS_Tutorial.pdf, p.
 36ff.
-The following graphic depicts the workflow (The _wasDerivedBy_ properties between _Entities_ are omitted):
+The following figure shows the workflow (The _wasDerivedBy_ properties between _Entities_ are omitted):

 <img src="provit/graphics/gnatchi.png">

-The manuel assignment of every required property in the graph (arrows) can become time consuming and is error prone.
+The manual assignment of required properties in the graph (arrows) gets time-consuming and cana lead to errors.
 The class ```ProvGraph``` provides a utility method called ```link``` that simplifies this task.
-The following example is for the "Intersect"-Activity in the graph above:
+The following example describes the "Intersect" Activity, which is shown graph above:

 ```python
 elev = Entity(g, 'ElevationsLessThan250m')